-Deborah Schneiderman is Professor of Interior Design at Pratt Institute and principal/founder of deSc: architecture/design/research.
+Deborah Schneiderman, RA, LEED-AP, is Professor of Interior Design at Pratt Institute and principal/founder of deSc: architecture/design/research.
 Schneiderman’s scholarship and praxis explore the emerging fabricated interior environment and its materiality.
-Her research includes the books Inside Prefab: The Ready-Made Interior (Princeton Architectural Press), The Prefab Bathroom: An Architectural History (McFarland), Textile, Technology and Design: From Interior Space to Outer Space (co-edited with Alexa Griffith Winton, Bloomsbury) & Interiors Beyond Architecture (co-edited with Amy Campos, Routledge).
+Schneiderman’s publications include the books Inside Prefab: The Ready-Made Interior, The Prefab Bathroom, Textile, Technology and Design: From Interior Space to Outer Space, Interiors Beyond Architecture, Interior Provocations: History, Theory, and Practice of Autonomous Interiors, and Appropriated Interiors.
 She has published multiple journal articles and chapters in edited volumes including The Interior Architecture Theory Reader (Routledge) and The Handbook of Design for Sustainability (Bloomsbury).
-Schneiderman has lectured internationally in peer-reviewed conferences and invited lectures including the Storefront for Art and Architecture, The Center for Architecture, and Van Alen Institute Books.
+Schneiderman has exhibited work and lectured internationally for peer-reviewed conferences and invited venues including the Storefront for Art and Architecture, The Center for Architecture, and Van Alen Institute Books.
 Schneiderman earned her Bachelor of Science in Design and Environmental Analysis from Cornell University and MArch from the Southern California Institute of Architecture (SCI-Arc).

 B.S.
 Design and Environmental Analysis, Cornell University; M.Arch., SCI-Arc, LA.